srackham/obsidian.nvim/README.md

 Here are some examples using different plugin managers.
 The full set of [plugin dependencies](#plugin-dependencies) and [configuration options](#configuration-options) are listed below.

 > ⚠️ WARNING: if you install from the latest release (recommended for stability) instead of `main`, be aware that the README on `main` may reference features that haven't been released yet.
 For that reason I recommend viewing the README on the tag for the [latest release](https://github.com/obsidian-nvim/obsidian.nvim/releases) instead of `main`.

+> [!NOTE]
+> To see you installation status, run `:checkhealth obsidian`
+> To try out or debug this plugin, use `minimal.lua` in the repo to run a clean instance of obsidian.nvim

 #### Using [`lazy.nvim`](https://github.com/folke/lazy.nvim)